How to get buy-in for UX: engage stakeholders, improve usability

 To get buy-in for a UX project, you need a clear, concise project plan.
 Not only that – stakeholders need to know you’ve got a plan.
 That’s why it’s crucial to produce an accessible, easily shared outline of your UX activities, goals and timeline if you’re looking for stakeholder support.

 When we say bitesize, we mean it.
-One-page is all you need, according to Tomer Sharon in Smashing Magazine.
+Your UX research plan should be concise, according to Tomer Sharon in Smashing Magazine.
 “You must be able to boil a UX research plan down to one page.
 If you can’t or won’t, then you won’t get buy-in for the research and its results,” says Tomer.

 So what should this one page user experience research plan look like?
 It should be targeted at specific stakeholders – software developers will have very different concerns and questions from marketing execs, for example – and it should set expectations about the value of the UX activities you propose.